The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 The traditional home-selling process can be lengthy, even if everything goes smoothly.
-According to April 2023 data from Redfin, the median length of time a Houston home spends on the market is 28 days.
-That’s a month from listing to going into contract, and it could be another month or more after that until your buyer’s financing is approved, all other details are settled and you finally sit down at the closing table.
+According to July 2023 data from Redfin, the median length of time a Houston home spends on the market is 21 days.
+That means it takes three weeks from listing to contract, and it could be another month or more after that until your buyer’s financing is approved, all other details are settled and you finally sit down at the closing table.

 But what if you need to sell your home fast?
 If speed is key, you might consider selling it to a company that will give you a quick cash offer, and close on an accelerated timeline as well (sometimes in as little as a week or two).
 You’ll often see these companies advertising “We buy houses!” on billboards and online.
 There are plenty of cash-homebuyer options in the Houston market — let’s take a look.